virtengine/docs.virtengine.com/_posts/v1.5/2-cloud-management-platform/megam_vertice_gettingstarted.md

 [/block]
 #<b>Services</b>

 We've written guides for a variety of different services: Analytics (Hadoop/Spark), PostgreSQL, Redis, Riak.
-These guides will walk you through integrating your launched app with a service in Megam Vertice.
+These guides will walk you through integrating your launched app with a service in Megam VirtEngine.
 [block:html]
 {
   "html": "<div></div>\n<a class=\"megam-button\" href=\"postgresql\" role=\"button\">Go to launch a service NOW!</a><style></style>"